 All Luminox watches have a two-year warranty from the date of purchase.
 The company’s policy states that they will cover “any malfunction in materials and workmanship during the warranty period of your watch,” which will be repaired for free if you present the warranty certificate.

 Luminox adds: “Any damage resulting from inappropriate use is excluded from the warranty, as is the battery, crystal, and wear to the case and strap or bracelet.”

 For more details on the brand’s warranty terms and how to ship to the Service Center, visit this page.

 Regarding returns and exchanges, Luminox will replace the defective/wrong item within five days of receiving the watch free of charge.
-If you would like to return a watch you purchased, the company will accept it for free, as long as it’s within a 30-day period.
+If you would like to return a watch you purchased, the company will accept it for free, as long as it’s within 30 days.
 Customers must make sure that the watch is unused and does not have signs of wear.
-All watches should also be returned/exchanges with its original packaging.
+All watches should also be returned/exchanged with their original packaging.

 We hope this article was helpful and addressed your questions about Luminox.
 Good luck with your search!